venca-x/social-login/README.md

 Nette addon for logint with social networks

-Version 1.0.0 use Facebook App API version v 2.6
+Version 1.1.0 use Facebook App API version v 2.6
 [All permissions for Facebook fields](https://developers.facebook.com/docs/graph-api/reference/user/)

-Branch v 1.0.x is for Nette 2.4
+This branch v 1.1.x is for Nette 2.4 and Nette\SmartObject
 ------------

 Installation